-Tyler's economy remains robust because of factors such as low unemployment, an affordable cost of living, easy interstate access, abundant Internet connectivity and services, and high-quality lifestyle amenities.
+Robust and vibrant.
+Tyler's economy remains strong thanks to factors like low unemployment, affordable cost of living, easy interstate access, abundant Internet connectivity, and high-quality lifestyle amenities.
 Combine all that with strong support from the Tyler Area Chamber of Commerce, and you've got an attractive business climate.

 Major Industries & Employers

 Tyler's top employers include hospitals as well as retail distributors like Brookshire's, food producers like John Soules Foods, large retailers such as Walmart, telecommuications providers like Suddenlink, and manufacturers such as Carrier Corp., Trane and Tyler Pipe.